Wander Franco Player Props: Rays vs. Diamondbacks

-On Tuesday, Wander Franco (batting .225 in his past 10 games) and the Tampa Bay Rays face the Arizona Diamondbacks, whose starting pitcher will be Zac Gallen.
-First pitch is at 9:40 PM ET.
+Wander Franco -- .225 average over his past 10 games -- will be in action for the Tampa Bay Rays versus the Arizona Diamondbacks, with Zach Davies on the hill, on June 28 at 9:40 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Royals.
+He had a hitless performance in his previous game (0-for-4) against the Diamondbacks.

 Wander Franco Game Info & Props vs. the Diamondbacks